rmjarvis/TreeCorr/docs/_build/html/_sources/shear.rst.txt

 A shear field (or in general an arbitrary spin-2 complex field, also known as a "spinor") is described by two real numbers in the input `Catalog`, called :math:`g_1` and :math:`g_2`.
-The complex complex-valued :math:`g` is defined as:
+The complex-valued :math:`g` is defined as:

 .. math::